AL2009man/GyroSpace-and-Play/README.md

 # Credits

-* Jibb Smart - for creating and providing a guideline on making and improving orientation code! (and also [GyroWiki](http://gyrowiki.jibbsmart.com/), [JoyShockMapper](https://github.com/Electronicks/JoyShockMapper) and [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers)!)
+* [Jibb Smart](https://github.com/JibbSmart) - for creating and providing a guideline on making and improving orientation code! (and also [GyroWiki](http://gyrowiki.jibbsmart.com/), [JoyShockMapper](https://github.com/Electronicks/JoyShockMapper) and [GamepadMotionHelpers](https://github.com/JibbSmart/GamepadMotionHelpers)!)
 If it weren't for you: this project wouldn't happened!
-* HilariousCrow - for being the inspiration for the Dynamic Orientation system.
+* [HilariousCow](https://github.com/HilariousCow) - for being the inspiration for the Dynamic Orientation system.
-* CasperH and BenjaminLSR ([Handheld Companion](https://github.com/Valkirie/HandheldCompanion)) - for providing advice, while also serving as the inspiration for the Dynamic Orientation system
+* [CasperH](https://github.com/CasperH) and [Valkirie](https://github.com/Valkirie) ([Handheld Companion](https://github.com/Valkirie/HandheldCompanion)) - for providing advice, while also serving as the inspiration for the Dynamic Orientation system
-* Protocultor - for setting the foundation for this entire header. :P
+* [Protocultor](https://github.com/Protocultor) - for setting the foundation for this entire header. :P